 City WORKS enables municipal actors to:

-City WORKS aims to integrate already existing tools by various stakeholders and organisations to make the most effective use of synergies.
+City WORKS aims to integrate already existing tools from various stakeholders and organisations to make the most effective use of synergies.
 Where no tools are currently available, the City WORKS team adapted existing tools or developed new ones.

 Transform your city sustainably

-City WORKS aims to support the implementation of global agendas at local level.
+City WORKS aims to support the implementation of global agendas at the local level.
 It seeks to enable urban stakeholders in realising, analysing and tackling the implications of global agendas in their specific context.

 The main orientation for City WORKS comes from the imperative of an integrated and coherent implementation of all relevant global agendas at the local level.
 In that sense, it is also key to have in mind the different national strategies and priorities.
 They also play an important role in defining how a given city can implement relevant measures that really leave no one and no place behind.

 The main target group for City WORKS is advisors, consultants and experts from international and/or development cooperation.
 These practitioners are ideally in the position to support and accompany an urban development project or programme or directly support local governments.
-This could also apply for academia, non-governmental organisations and civil society as well as private sector representatives.
-The secondary target group is thus policy makers, practitioners and staff from municipal, metropolitan, regional and/or national authorities who are to be actively involved in the different steps and processes described by City WORKS.
+This could also apply to academia, non-governmental organisations and civil society as well as private sector representatives.
+The secondary target group is thus policy-makers, practitioners and staff from municipal, metropolitan, regional and/or national authorities who are to be actively involved in the different steps and processes described by City WORKS.

-City WORKS is a process-oriented approach which offers technical and methodological tools along the phases and steps of typical planning cycles.
+City WORKS is a process-oriented approach which offers technical and methodological tools throughout the phases and steps of typical planning cycles.
 In this sense, its tools and ideas can be easily integrated into existing processes and adapted to context-specific needs.
 That is why City WORKS cannot and does not offer a one-size-fits-all solution.
 It is determined and influenced by a broad set of variables that can produce more than one result in every case.